andreasdominik/HermesMQTT.jl/docs/src/makeskill.md

-It is a good idea, to start skill development in the *Rhasspy* console (aka web interface) and define the intents by adding slots and intents to the sentences file or (better) add a new file for each skill.
+It is a good idea, to start skill development in the *Rhasspy* console (aka web interface) and define the intents by adding slots and intents to the sentences file or (better) add a new sentences file for each skill.

 This way, it is possible to train the speech-to-text engine and test all wanted commands *and* to see all generated JSON payloads which